-A HUGE thank you to everyone who already participated in our survey!
-Many of you have come up with great ideas for topics to cover on MST.
-Throughout the month I will be writing about those topics so if you haven’t taken the survey yet, be sure to do so!
+A HUGE thank you to everyone who participated in our survey!
+Many of you have come up with great ideas for topics to cover on MST and this month I will be writing about those topics!

 Here’s the first one: Do penguins have knees?

 Turns out, they do!

 Watching a penguin waddling around, it would be easy to assume they can’t bend their legs, but they can.
 A penguin’s leg has a short femur, knee, tibia, and fibula.
 The legs just look short and stubby because the upper leg is hidden by feathers.
 You can see the legs bent at the knees in the following photo of a Magellanic penguin skeleton.

 Because that turned out to be a pretty short answer, here are some more fun facts about penguins:

 - There are about 40 species of flightless birds, including the emu, kiwi and penguin!